yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 Steps to train and test

-1) The input data needs to be into the data folder into data_in_niftii folder
+1) The input data needs to be into the data folder into raw_data folder

 2) Preprocessing script in the codebase folder will process the files by repacing to 1x1 on XY plane and bounded box cropping the iomage with 512x512 dimensions